 Physical exfoliation leaves you with immediate results and helps to stimulate circulation for a brighter complexion.

 Chemical exfoliants penetrate deeper into the skin layers and use fruit acids and enzymes.
-Chemical exfoliants are beta-hydroxy acids (BHAs), which includes salicylic acid, and alpha-hydroxy acids (AHAs), which includes lactic acid, glycolic acid, citric acid, malic acid and tartaric acid, such as our Dazzling Tonic.
+Chemical exfoliants are beta-hydroxy acids (BHAs), which includes salicylic acid, and alpha-hydroxy acids (AHAs), which includes lactic acid, glycolic acid, citric acid, malic acid and tartaric acid, such as our Dazzling Tonic (which contains acb fruit mix AHAs).
 These give your skin a mild exfoliation, and in most cases are gentler for those with sensitive skin.

 AHAs are water soluble and work by dissolving the bonds that bind dead skin cells to the skin’s surface to reveal new, radiant skin.
 BHAs are oil soluble and go deeper into the skin and pores and help to unclog your pores.
 AHAs are great for those with sensitive skin as they don’t cause irritation, whilst BHAs are good for those with oily and acne prone skin.